Chief of Police

 Lancaster Bureau of Police

-The Honorable J. Richard Gray, Mayor of Lancaster swore in Chief Sadler as Chief of Police on November 6, 2017 to serve on an interim basis due to the retirement of Chief Sadler and Mayor-Elect Danene Sorace taking office in January 2018.
+The Honorable J. Richard Gray, Mayor of Lancaster swore in Keith Sadler as Chief of Police on November 6, 2017 to serve on an interim basis due to the retirement of Chief Sadler and Mayor-Elect Danene Sorace taking office in January 2018.
 The Lancaster Bureau of police is a full service police department providing service to the City of Lancaster.
 The Bureau is the largest and only urban law enforcement agency in Lancaster County, serving a population of 60,000 residents.
 The bureau consists of approximately 205 sworn and civilian employees.

 Chief Sadler is responsible for the protection of lives and property in the City through the organization and directing of all police functions.
 His duties involve the planning, directing and coordinating of patrol, traffic, juvenile, criminal investigation and related services and activities, and overseeing the training, assignment and discipline of all Bureau members.